Skip to content

 from the above overheads in such case.
 If you're shaping directly on the router

-(for example, with speedtouch usb modem) using ppp daemon, layer2 header will
+(for example, with speedtouch usb modem) using ppp daemon,

-not be added yet.
+not be added yet

-(for example, with speedtouch usb modem) using ppp daemon, you're using raw ip
+(for example, with speedtouch usb modem) using ppp daemon,

-interface without underlying layer2, so nothing will be added.
+interface without underlying layer2, so nothing will be added

 For more thorough explanations, please see \fB[1]\fR and \fB[2]\fR.